 So there you have it – 144 reasons sugar ruins your health.
-A bit frightening isn’t it – or it should be, anyway.
-We definitely have a sugar-craze going on in America.
-The over-consumption of white refined sugar in Americans has made us fat, tired, and sick.
-I always tell my clients that refined sugar has become the “legal” white powder drug in America.
+A bit frightening, isn’t it – or it should be, anyway.
+We have a sugar craze going on in America.
+The overconsumption of refined white sugar in Americans has made us fat, tired, and sick.
+I always tell my clients that refined sugar has become America’s “legal” white powder drug.

 Now the good news.
-Most people who decide to cut out sugar (going cold-turkey) indicate they experience some detoxification symptoms; however, they also report weight loss, increased energy, increased focus, fewer sick days, clearer skin, and better sleep, to name a few.
+Most people who decide to cut out sugar (going cold-turkey) indicate they experience some detoxification symptoms; however, they also report weight loss, increased energy, increased focus, fewer sick days, clearer skin, and better sleep.